nosqlbench/nosqlbench/driver-pulsar/src/main/resources/pulsar.md

 When receiving the messages, if the message sequence number stored in the message property is not monotonically increasing or if there is a gap larger than 1, then it must be one of the following errors:
-* if the current message sequence ID is less than the previous message sequence ID, then it is message out-of-order error
+* If the current message sequence ID is less than the previous message sequence ID, then it is message out-of-order error.
+Exception **PulsarMsgOutOfOrderException** will be thrown out.
-* if the current message sequence ID is more than 1 bigger than the previous message sequence ID, then it is message loss error
+* if the current message sequence ID is more than 1 bigger than the previous message sequence ID, then it is message loss error.
+Exception **PulsarMsgLossException** will be thrown out.
-* if message dedup is enabled and the current message sequence ID is equal to the previous message sequence ID, then it is message duplication error
+* if message dedup is enabled and the current message sequence ID is equal to the previous message sequence ID, then it is message duplication error.
+Exception **PulsarMsgDuplicateException** will be thrown out.

 In either case, a runtime error will be thrown out with corresponding error messages.